Premenstrual syndrome, more commonly known as PMS, is an exceptionally common and frustrating condition.

 What is Premenstrual Syndrome (PMS)?

 PMS is a condition resulting from a hormonal imbalance most often triggered by menstrual activity.
 Menstruation is a regularly occurring event that most women experience during their childbearing years.
 This natural process prepares the body for potential pregnancy and involves the production and mobilization of many different hormones.
 Chief among them being progesterone and estrogen.
-Both of which play pivotal roles regarding women’s health and influence the occurrence of PMS.
+Both of these play pivotal roles regarding women’s health and influence the occurrence of PMS.

-Usually PMS involves an imbalance of estrogen and progesterone.
-In healthy individual’s, estrogen levels increase significantly during the first half of menstruation.
-During the latter portion of the menstrual cycle estrogen values begin to decline and progesterone levels rise to restore hormonal equilibrium.
+Usually, PMS involves an imbalance of estrogen and progesterone.
+In healthy individuals, estrogen levels increase significantly during the first half of menstruation.
+During the latter portion of the menstrual cycle, estrogen values begin to decline and progesterone levels rise to restore hormonal equilibrium.
 Unfortunately, this sequence of events does not always go as intended.
 Many women experience hormonal irregularities and imbalances during menstruation that result in the development of PMS.

 PMS can trigger many uncomfortable and frustrating symptoms.
 Women with PMS may experience a wide range of symptoms including: